dashbase/dashbase-installation/README.md

 ### AWS only: Create EKS cluster and install Dashbase:

 ```
-   1. create a t2.micro EC2 instance with CentOS 7.4  (e.g. ami-0df65459f2f119903 on us-west-2) that will be used as cluster admin host.
+   1. create a t2.micro EC2 instance with CentOS 7.6  (e.g. ami-0b49723d871f1073a on us-eest-1) that will be used as cluster admin jump host.
    2. once the EC2 is up, ssh to the EC2 and become root.
+Ensure git  command is installed on this centos.
    3. inside the EC2, run the following commands:
       ** Remember to change the AWS access key and secret, region and subdomain below